 Erin Mielzynski had a historic breakthrough on March 4, 2012 when she won the World Cup slalom race in Ofterschwang, Germany.
 She was the first Canadian to win a World Cup slalom race since Betsy Clifford in 1971.
 Sitting fifth after the first run, Mielzynski actually started the second run after such greats as Austrian Marlies Schild and German Maria Riesh.
 When she took the lead after her second run, she had to wait for the final four skiers before the victory was secured.

 Mielzynski made her World Cup debut in November 2009.
 Until she stood atop the podium, her previous best World Cup result had been 13th.
-Since that victory, Mielzynski has recorded five other top-10 finishes, including a bronze medal in the slalom in Zagreb, Croatia in 2013.
+Since that victory, Mielzynski has recorded 19 other individual top-10 finishes through January 2022, including a bronze medal in the slalom in Zagreb, Croatia in 2013.
 She finished fifth in a World Cup slalom in Zagreb in January 2021.

 After making her Olympic debut with a 20th place finish in the slalom at Vancouver 2010, Mielzynski competed at her first FIS World Championships in 2011.
-She finished 16th in the slalom, but posted the fastest time of the second run by almost a second.
+She finished 16th in the slalom but posted the fastest time of the second run by almost a second.
 Following her second Olympic Games at Sochi 2014, Mielzynski had a very successful 2015 World Championships where she was the captain of the Canadian team that won silver in the team event and posted a career-best sixth place finish in the slalom.

 In her third Olympic appearance at PyeongChang 2018, Mielzynski finished 11th in the slalom to be the top Canadian in the event.
 She returned to the top 10 in the slalom at the world championships in 2019.
 Mielzynski competed in her fourth Olympic Games at Beijing 2022.